Close

 Universal has yet to announce a physical media release date for The Fall Guy, but it is now available to rent or own on Premium Digital.
 The 4K picture features a solid presentation, with a stunning and nearly flawless picture.
 Colors are bright and beautiful, and all of the action is captured with an excellent level of detail.
 I can’t imagine this film looking any better.
 The Atmos soundtrack provides clear dialogue throughout, and makes you feel like you are right there in the middle of the action, giving a fully-immersive ambiance and rocking soundtrack.

-The Digital release currently only offers an extended cut of the film for bonus material.
-This version of the film integrates 20 minutes of additional footage not seen in theaters.
+The release includes a new extended cut of the film, which integrates 20 minutes of additional footage not seen in theaters back into the movie.
 I had originally seen the film in the theater, and only 2 longer sequences immediately stood out as I watched the extended cut.
 So I’m guessing the remaining 10-or-so minutes are smaller things added here and there.
-This Premium Digital release will likely be automatically updated with additional bonus material once the general Digital/Physical release happens.
+As of July 2, 2024, the Digital release has been expanded to include a lot of entertaining bonus material, such as an audio commentary from the director and producer, a gag reel, alternate takes, and an hour of behind-the-scenes featurettes.

 What’s Included: